-A limited liability company (LLC), classified as a corporation for Florida and federal income tax purposes, is subject to the Florida Income Tax Code and must file a Florida corporate income tax return.
+A limited liability company (LLC) classified as a corporation for Florida and federal income tax purposes is subject to the Florida Income Tax Code and must file a Florida corporate income tax return.

-An LLC, classified as a partnership for Florida and federal income tax purposes, must file Florida Form F-1065 if one or more of its owners is a corporation.
-In addition, the corporate owner of an LLC that is classified as a partnership for Florida and federal income tax purposes must file a Florida corporate income tax return.
+An LLC classified as a partnership for Florida and federal income tax purposes must file a Florida Partnership Information Return (Florida Form F-1065) if one or more of its owners is a corporation.
+In addition, the corporate owner of an LLC classified as a partnership for Florida and federal income tax purposes must file a Florida corporate income tax return.

-A single member LLC, disregarded for Florida and federal income tax purposes, does not have to file a separate Florida corporate income tax return.
-However, the income of the company is not exempt from tax if a corporation owns the company, whether directly or indirectly.
-In this case, the corporation must file Florida Form F-1120 reporting its own income, and the income of the single member LLC.
+A single member LLC disregarded for Florida and federal income tax purposes is not required to file a separate Florida corporate income tax return.
+The income must be reported on the owner's return if the single member LLC is owned, directly or indirectly, by a corporation.
+The corporation must file Florida Form F-1120, reporting its own income and the income of the single member LLC, even if the only activity of the corporation is ownership of the single member LLC.